(From left to right: Dr Immerman, Dr Daniels, Dr Wogahn)

 Dr. Steven C. Immerman

-Dr. Immerman moved to Eau Claire and started Evergreen Surgical in December of 1981, and in 2012 was recognized by Sacred Heart Hospital for 30 years of service to the hospital and the community.
-His practice has grown to its present size of three board certified general surgeons.
+Dr. Immerman moved to Eau Claire and started Evergreen Surgical in December of 1981.
+His practice has grown to its present size of five general surgeons.
 Before moving to Eau Claire, Dr. Immerman received both his undergraduate and medical degrees from Northwestern University in Chicago.
 Following that, he completed a five year residency in general surgery at Northwestern University.
 As part of his surgical training, he completed an American Cancer Society Clinical Fellowship in Surgical Oncology at Evanston Hospital in Evanston, IL.
 Dr. Immerman has published papers on cancer of the breast, lung, pancreas, parathyroid glands, and skin; and more recently on pilonidal disease.
 He is board certified in General Surgery by the American Board of Surgery, and is a Fellow of the American College of Surgeons.
-He has served as Director of Trauma for Sacred Heart Hospital, chaired their Department of Surgery, currently serves on both their Oncology Committees, and is chair of the Performance Improvement Committees.
+He has served as Director of Trauma for Sacred Heart Hospital, and chaired their Department of Surgery.
+He currently serves on the Oncology Committee and is chairman of the Performance Improvement Committees.

 Dr. Richard Daniels